 Liz’s husband died due to complications from injuries he sustained after being struck in a rear-end collision.

 Liz then selflessly left her home and music studio in Prescott, AZ for 6 years, to single-handedly care for her parents in Los Angeles, both of whom suffered from dementia, and who passed in their late 90s.
 Liz has never financially recovered from the loss of her husband and subsequent debt, and from her absence from her work, in order to care for her parents.
 She really could use all the help she could possibly have!

-As is true for many musicians, she has no health insurance; and, her home became severely run down in her absence; she hasn’t been in a position, financially, to repair the plumbing, broken refrigerator and various other major problems.
+As is true for many musicians, she has no health insurance; and, her home became severely run down in her absence; she hasn’t been in a position, financially, to repair the plumbing, broken refrigerator and various other major problems so there are multiple ways in which you can donate to her fundraisers on the likes of GoFundMe as well as other platforms.
 She paid a contractor thousands to work on her house while she was in Los Angeles caring for her parents, only to find shoddy, sub-standard work when she returned.

 If you can find it in your hearts to help, no donation is too great, or too small.
 Thank you for taking the time to read this, and for your generosity.

 There’s lots of Windhaming on Facebook!
 I regularly publish video clips from YouTube, news from artists, and observations.
 It’s a nice feed and reminder of old favorites and things going on with many of the artists.
 I publish roughly weekly, but really just when the mood strikes.
 So if you’ve been here, and not there, over the past year you’ve missed 52 posts.

 I’m very pleased to announce that Grasstops will also be re-releasing the stunning 1982 solo guitar debut album of Windhaming friend Dennis Taylor – Dayspring.
 Windhaming is also scheduled to do the analog-to-digital conversion and the first listen indicates this will be a treat for Windham Hill fans.